openstack/openstack-manuals/doc/config-ref-rst/source/block-storage/drivers/xio-volume-driver.rst

 managed by OpenStack Block Storage nodes.
 This driver can be configured to work with iSCSI and Fibre Channel storage protocols.
-The X-IO volume driver allows the cloud operator to take advantage of ISE features like Quality of Service and Continuous Adaptive Data Placement (CADP).
+The X-IO volume driver allows the cloud operator to take advantage of ISE features like Quality of Service (QOS) and Continuous Adaptive Data Placement (CADP).
 It also supports creating thin volumes and specifying volume media affinity.

 Requirements
 ~~~~~~~~~~~~